falconry/falcon/README.rst

                     description,
                     30)

-            # An alternative way of doing DRY serialization would be to
-            # create a custom class that inherits from falcon.Request.
-This
-            # class could, for example, have an additional 'doc' property
-            # that would serialize to JSON under the covers.
-            #
-            # NOTE: Starting with Falcon 1.3, you can simply
-            # use resp.media for this instead.
+            # NOTE: Normally you would use resp.media for this sort of thing;
+            # this example serves only to demonstrate how the context can be
+            # used to pass arbitrary values between middleware components,
+            # hooks, and resources.
             resp.context.result = result

             resp.set_header('Powered-By', 'Falcon')